 Songs convey the story of a people’s experience, and for many generations, songs were the primary form of creative literary output for the Gaels.
 Not only do Gaelic songs provide examples of community connections and worldview, they may also serve as a basis for language instruction.
 Indeed, in songs we find a range of teachable items such as grammar, idioms, pronunciation, and dialectal features, to name a few.

 The June series was comprised of three (3) virtual sessions via Zoom Webinar scheduled for every Monday beginning June 14th from 4:00-5:30pm (ADT).
-Workshop sessions for participants to showcase their lesson drafts are planned for later in the summer.

 - Session 1: Monday, June 14th: Group Discussion on Song Use in Lessons: Moderated by Beth Anne MacEachen